exokitxr/exokit-web/README.md

 ## Cross-origin setup

 To access web origins Exokit Web can use a proxy.

-This requires setting an API key.
+This requires setting an API key for the origin (domain) you're using.
+This is required even if you're only using the `https://dev.exokit.org` origin that points to `127.0.0.1.

 ### 1. Get an API key

-API keys are used to whitelist your domain on the proxy, and are free.
-Get one in our [Discord](https://discord.gg/zgYEJgS).
+API keys are free; ask for one in our [Discord](https://discord.gg/zgYEJgS).

 ### 2. Add API key